As a young teenager with a mother dying of cancer, I was impressed with people who I thought cared. I was wrong.

-I was a teenager with a mother who was dying of cancer.
-Members of the group would drive my mum to hospital, offer me help and support me whenever I needed it.
+Members of the group drove my mum to hospital, they offered me help and supported me whenever I needed it.
 They became part of my family and it gave me a sense of security.
 I thought that they were good people and very quickly I was sucked into their world.

-I was too young to understand what I was getting myself into.
-I wasted the best part of my youth, leafletting, recruiting, attacking left-wing marches and joining organisations like the National Front, British Movement, NSPUK (the UK’s Nazi Party), Combat 18 and a racist church called the Church of the Creator who advocated RAHOWA = RAcial HOly WAr.
+But I was too young to understand what I was getting myself into.
+I wasted my youth, leafletting, recruiting, attacking left-wing marches and joining organisations such as the National Front, British Movement, NSPUK (the UK’s Nazi Party), Combat 18 and even a racist church called the Church of the Creator who advocated RAHOWA = RAcial HOly WAr.

-Believing in education and compassion, isn’t eveyones way to reduce extremism, but it’s ours and it works.
+Tackling extremism through education, compassion and understanding, isn’t everyone’s way to reduce extremism, but it’s ours and it works.

 Nigel Bromage, founder.